 The 3-Story Robots is a large projection mapped head rolling around on a custom-built robotics platform, that tells a 3D animated story about the future of humans and robots coevolution.
 After tracking the viewer and rolling toward and away from the viewer, turning to avoid walls, they stop and tell a 10- minute narrated story about how humans and intelligent robots will come together.
-These robots use projection mapped video onto a soft, translucent, front facing flat screen to tell stories about our emerging relationships with a semi-living robotic species.
+These robots use projection-mapped video onto a soft, translucent, front-facing flat screen to tell stories about our emerging relationships with a semi-living robotic species.

 Stories of symbiogenesis where future robotic augmentations will allow us to communicate clearly with insects, animals, and plants.
-In this future, humans are also forming loving relationships with robots and they are increasingly replacing humans in the work-pool.
+In this future, humans are also forming loving relationships with robots and they are increasingly replacing humans in the work pool.
 Robotic buttons are now able to dispense pharmaceuticals with new nano sniffer air jets and robots oversee all human productivity, by watching us statistically while at the same time they are dependent on us as they are powered by human waste streams.
 These works were commissioned by the National Center for Arts for the Machinic Error exhibition, curated by Gabriela Romero Mexico City, 2015.

-In future the robots this have developed the capability to sense our pheromonal chemical signals and read our secret desires, to use these to manipulate us.
+In the future the robots have developed the capability to sense our pheromonal chemical signals and read our secret desires, to use these to manipulate us.
 Slowly they assume greater and greater roles in human and robotic coevolution by taking the lead in how they are evolving.